 Discharges from municipal and industrial wastewater treatment facilities can contribute fecal coliform to receiving waters.
-There are no NPDES permitted discharges with a flow greater than 0.1 MGD identified in the Tennessee River Basin that could potentially impact streams on the 2012 303(d) list for fecal coliform bacteria.
+There is one NPDES permitted discharge with a flow greater than 0.1 MGD identified in the Savannah River Basin that could potentially impact a stream on the 2014 303(d) list for fecal coliform bacteria.
+Table 3 provides the monthly average discharge flow and fecal coliform concentrations for this facility.
+This data was obtained from calendar year 2013 Discharge Monitoring Reports (DMR).
+The permitted fecal coliform concentration is also included in this table.

 Combined sewer systems convey a mixture of raw sewage and stormwater in the same conveyance structure to the wastewater treatment plant.
 These are considered a component of municipal wastewater treatment facilities.
 When the combined sewage exceeds the capacity of the wastewater treatment plant, the excess is diverted to a combined sewage overflow (CSO) discharge point.
-There are no permitted CSO outfalls in the Tennessee River Basin.
+There are no permitted CSO outfalls in the Savannah River Basin.